Beltrante/Locus-Website/README.md

 ### Deploy Decisions
 We decided to deploy our project as a Static website using GitHub pages based on the idea that our Art Town's city council would be able to plan its Attractions in advance, allowing the site to be updated no more frequently than every 6 months.
 The Static deploy was chosen to guarantee the following benefits:
-+ The site does not need a running backend with its corresponding costs.
++ The site does not need a running backend with its corresponding costs like in Server Side rendering
 + The APIs are only called during the static generation of the site, thus no malicius or malformed request needs to be accounted for, making the site more secure.
-+ SEO ecc
++ Having the pages already popolated with data allow for a better SEO rating than Client Side rendering
 + Pages are loaded faster resulting in a better browsing experience for the user